 The criteria that the Engineer will use to evaluate the acceptability of the driving equipment shall consist of: 1) the required number of hammer blows per 1 inch (25 mm); and 2) the pile stresses at both the required ultimate pile capacity and at a hammer blow count of 20 blows per 1 inch (25 mm).
 The required number of hammer blows indicated by wave equation analysis calculations and, as applicable, pile driving analyzer measurements at the required ultimate bearing capacity shall be between 3 and 12 per 1 inch (25 mm) for the driving equipment to be acceptable.
 In addition, the pile stresses to be generated by the driving equipment shall not exceed the values where pile damage impends.
-Unless otherwise specified in the plans, the point of impending damage is defined as follows:
+The point of impending damage is defined as follows: